betanight/summer_jam/SOFTWARE_ENGINEERS_GUIDE.md

 ## What This Thing Does 🎯

-Basically, we have a bunch of cool roadside attractions across the USA (like the Teapot Dome gas station, Mickey's Diner, Dog Bark Park, etc.) and this API helps you figure out the best way to visit them all.
-It's like having a super smart travel planner that tells you the shortest route between these quirky, fun places.
+Basically, we have a bunch of cool tourist spots and roadside attractions across California (National Parks, the World's Largest Redwood Tree Gas Station, the Hollywood Sign, etc.) and this API helps you figure out the best way to visit them all.
+It's like having a super smart travel planner that tells you the shortest route between these great stops in the Golden State!

 ## Getting Started (Super Easy) 🚀